Plants Have Feelings -banner.png

 bushrue_annalisaescobedo.jpg

-“I used to have a plant at home but put a few leaves in hot water for tea and it helps with menstrual cramps.
-I learned this from a professor at SFSU that was a Santerio.
-Too much rue can lead to stomach ache so watch it!” - Anna Lisa Escobedo
+“I used to have a plant at home and made tea from its leaves to help with menstrual cramps.
+I learned this from a professor at SFSU who was a Santerio.
+Too much rue can cause stomach aches, so watch it!”

 orchids Michelle Zeng.jpg

-“My dad has been taking care of this orchid since I was young.
-It has grown so much that we have had to propagate it across three pots!
-The largest pot is as big as a single sofa chair!” - Michelle Zeng
+“My dad has cared for this orchid since I was young.
+It has grown so much that we've had to propagate it into three pots, with the largest pot as big as a sofa chair!” – Michelle Zeng

 tender nikki peggy.jpeg